beeatrizlira/task-tracker-cli/README.md

 # Task Tracker CLI

+This project is part of the [backend roadmap on roadmap.sh](https://roadmap.sh/projects/task-tracker).
+It is designed to help you practice and improve your backend development skills by implementing a task management system in a CLI environment.

 Task Tracker CLI is a simple and efficient task manager accessed directly from the terminal.
 This project allows you to add, list, and manage your daily tasks using quick and easy CLI commands.

 ## Features